Finke Gorge National Park

 Finke Gorge National Park is a protected area in the Northern Territory of Australia located about 1318 km south of the territory capital of Darwin.

-The national park covers an area of 458 km2, and includes the impressive desert oasis Palm Valley, home to a diverse range of plant species, many of which are rare and unique to the area.
+The national park covers an area of 458 km2, and includes the desert oasis Palm Valley, home to a diverse range of plant species, many of which are rare and unique to the area.
 There are good opportunities for bushwalking and bushcamping in the national park.

 Heritage

 The national park is noted for its ancient palms and Aboriginal cultural sites.
 The Central Australian Cabbage Palm is found only in Palm Valley and prolifically here.
 There are around 3000 full grown palms and thousands of small seedlings sprinkled across the park which can get easily trampled by the visitors.
 Thus the visitors are required to walk along the marked paths to avoid destroying the seedlings.
 The Finke River is claimed to be one of the oldest catchments in the world, with areas dating back 350 million years.

 The national park and nearby areas hold cultural significance to the Western Arrernte Aboriginal people and there is also evidence of early European settlement.

 In 1980, it was listed on the now-defunct Register of the National Estate.